LOLYAY-INC/LavMusicPlayer/README.md

 # The default volume of the bot when it starts playing in a new server.
 # Value must be between 1 and 100.
 default-volume: 10

+# Set this to true if you want to clear the queue when the voice-channel is empty
+# (when everyone leaves and the bot is alone in the channel).
+clear-on-empty-channel: true

 # --- Lavalink Config ---